 District Jubilee Weekend Celebrates Lifelong Service; New and Growing Commitment to the Institute

-Lincroft, NJ – July 2018 closed with a District-wide celebration of Brotherhood.
-Lincroft, NJ, played host to our many Christian Brothers, Lasallian Partners, family and friends to honor our twenty-eight Jubilarians for their 1,500 collective years of service to the Institute, as well as welcome, and welcome home our young men making their vows for the first time and also those who renewed their temporary vows.
+Lincroft, NJ – July 2018 closed with a District-wide celebration of Brotherhood in Lincroft, NJ.
+Christian Brothers, Lasallian Partners, family and friends gathered to honor our twenty-eight Jubilarians for their 1,500 collective years of service to the Institute, as well as welcome home our young men making their vows for the first time and also those who renewed their temporary vows.

-But even before gathering in Lincroft, our Brother Jubilarians were celebrated in Toronto, Canada.
-Brother Dennis Lee and Thomas Casey were on hand to celebrate Brothers Francis McCrea, Nicholas Zimrose, and George Edwards as they gathered at Loretto Abbey for Mass.
-Each of these three Brothers was celebrating their 70th Jubilee!
+Prior to the gathering in Lincroft, our Brother Jubilarians were celebrated in Toronto, Canada.
+Brothers Dennis Lee and Thomas Casey were on hand to celebrate Brothers Francis McCrea, Nicholas Zimrose, and George Edwards as they gathered at Loretto Abbey for Mass.
+Each of these three Brothers celebrated hisr 70th Jubilee!

-On Friday evening, Senior Brothers Thomas Barton, Raymund Buck, and Gabriel Fagan were celebrated for their 160 years of collective of service, with the De La Salle Hall community and visiting Brothers gathered for Mass, and BBQ.
-A wonderful opportunity for Brotherly association and community.
+On Friday evening, Senior Brothers Thomas Barton, Raymund Buck, and Gabriel Fagan were celebrated for their 160 years of collective of service, with the De La Salle Hall community and visiting Brothers who gathered for Mass, and BBQ, a wonderful opportunity for Brotherly association and community.

 Mass would continue, celebrated by Fr.
 Matthew Laffey, before Visitor, Br.
 Dennis Lee, FSC (also a Jubilarian), would address the congregation.